raphaelletseng/raphaelletseng.github.io/src/content/posts/scraping-news-headlines/scraping-news-headlines.md

 df.drop(['headline_1'], axis=1, inplace=True)
 ```

 Then I melted the dataframe so that every headline had its own row.
 I wanted to idenitfy counts and keywords in these headlines to get an idea of what topics news organisations had been reporting on the most between cetain dates.
-I used [nltk's](https://www.nltk.org/search.html?q=stopwords) corpus of stopwords and punctuation and stripped the headlines down to key words:
+I used [nltk's](https://www.nltk.org/search.html?q=stopwords) corpus of stopwords and stripped the headlines of punctuation down to key words:

 ```
 rom nltk.corpus import stopwords from nltk.tokenize import word_tokenize
 nltk.download('stopwords')
 nltk.download('punkt')
+nltk.download('punkt_tab')

 import re

 def remove_punct(text):